Simone Makes a Living Building Things That Don’t Work

 “Adding comedy into what I do is just my natural approach,” says Simone.
 “It’s how I approach anything that I find tricky or daunting, because it’s like putting syrup in your medicine, and it just makes it easier to go down.”

-Simone’s shitty robots videos go down easier than children’s cough syrup (the good kind, not the artificial cherry flavored kind).
+Simone’s shitty robots videos go down easy.
 And that’s her goal.
 Humor is a nice defense mechanism, sure, but it also serves a bigger purpose.

 “When you [add comedy to your work], suddenly you reach people who wouldn’t necessarily be interested in what you do,” she explains.
 “I have a lot of people who watch my channel who would never be interested in electronics or hardware or robotics and you kind of manage to reach those who aren’t part of that group.
 And I think that’s the beauty of it.”